New Germany, Nova Scotia: Present day

-Local employment hinges on natural resources such as farming, blueberries, maple syrup, forestry and Christmas trees which are shipped over North America.
-Rosedale Home for Special Care (nursing home) also employs people from the area.
+Local employment hinges on natural resources such as farming, blueberries, maple syrup, forestry and Christmas trees, which are shipped over North America.
 Many workers are employed in the nearby town of Bridgewater, with the Michelin tire plant in the industrial park employing numerous people from the area.
 Current conditions in the forestry industry have led to many small operators leaving the business and journeying to Alberta.

 During the COVID-19 pandemic in Canada, sales of houses and land in New Germany rose with people looking for homes along lakes and rivers.
-New Germany is surrounded by lakes, rivers, tributaries, and brooks making the area more desirable for outdoorsmen.
+New Germany is surrounded by lakes, rivers, tributaries, and brooks, making the area more desirable for outdoorsmen.
 New Germany was connected with Fibre Optic Internet in 2020 and has great coverage from Starlink Satellite Internet.
-The community holds a regular Farmers Market on Friday afternoon June to October and a Community Cafe on Thursday mornings to encourage fellowship.
+The community holds a regular Farmers Market on Friday afternoon from June to October and a Community Cafe on Thursday mornings to encourage fellowship.
 New Germany Lake is a registered landing strip for floatplanes.

-New Germany is home to a community-built medical centre, liquor store, New Germany Elementary School, New Germany Rural High School, bank, convenience store, Post Office, several churches, Shoppers Drug Mart, Village Glassworks, Irving Oil gas station, New Germany Small Engine Repair, and restaurants such as Charlie's Pizza and Burger, and 2 Papa's Pizza & Donairs.
+New Germany is home to a community-built medical centre, New Germany Elementary School, New Germany Rural High School, bank, convenience store, Post Office, several churches, shops and restaurants.
 It has a fairly large volunteer fire department, which covers an extensive district, as well as an RCMP outpost which is housed in the same building as the fire department.
-In 2021 a new bridge is being built across the Lahave river so the South Shore Annapolis Valley Trail can connect to the former Caledonia rail line expanding recreational activities for walkers, cyclists, and ATV users.
+In 2021, a new bridge is being built across the Lahave river so the South Shore Annapolis Valley Trail can connect to the former Caledonia rail line expanding recreational activities for walkers, cyclists, and ATV users.